US Bracing For Another Freezing Winter, According To ‘Farmer’s Almanac’

 — The Farmers' Almanac (@FarmersAlmanac) August 28, 2018

-Geiger warned that the end of winter won’t be coming with groundhog day.
+Geiger warned that the end of winter won’t be coming with Groundhog Day.

 “In particular, we are red-flagging March 20–23 for a potent East Coast storm that could deliver a wide variety of wintry precipitation just as we are making the transition from winter to spring.
 So, no matter what the groundhog says in February, you’ll know winter isn’t going anywhere anytime soon.”

-On the other hand, the completely separate publication the Old Farmer’s Almanac is predicting a completely different winter, forecasting a warm, dry winter with “above-normal temperatures” in most parts of the country, according to USA Today.
+On the other hand, the completely separate publication Old Farmer’s Almanac is predicting a completely different winter, forecasting a warm, dry winter with “above-normal temperatures” in most parts of the country, according to USA Today.

 #Sunshine or #snow?
 Be the first to know!
 Read our official 2019 #Winter #Weather #Forecast to see the #prediction for your area. https://t.co/se3DqPrjCw pic.twitter.com/F2ad6Zt9pN